Darleenie/pressure_mat_final/README.md

 # Intelligent and Efficient Pressure Sensing System with Hyper-Dimensional Computing

-Intelligent and Efficient Pressure Sensing System with Hyper-Dimensional Computing

 ## Motivation

 Indoor activity recognition for smart homes is enhanced by various sensor techniques and the recent development of machine learning algorithms.
 Existing pressure sensing systems usually employ a high-resolution but expensive mat, and use computationally intensive models like Convolutional Neural Networks (CNNs).